Jaigo48/G_LoopZero-/README.md

 # Getting Started

-The project runs as a standalone HTML application.
-Ticket data is imported locally through the application rather than requiring a connection to Google Sheets or an external AI service.
+LoopZero is a browser-based demonstration application.
+The demonstration uses 10 fictional sample tickets stored in the project and loaded automatically when LoopZero opens.

 To begin:

 Open the LoopZero application.

-Choose Import JSON.

-Select the provided sample ticket JSON file.
+The sample tickets will load automatically.

 Run AI Triage to analyze the tickets.

 Review the results through the ticket table and dashboard.

+You can also use Import JSON to load a different compatible ticket dataset.

 You do not need to manually recreate the sample tickets or configure external AI services before beginning the demonstration.

 The demonstration uses local triage rules to evaluate the imported tickets and determine sentiment, priority, AI decision, response draft, and workflow status.

 # Step 1 — Import the Sample Tickets

-The demonstration uses 10 fictional sample tickets.
+The demonstration includes 10 fictional sample tickets.

-From the LoopZero application:

-Choose Import JSON.

-Select the provided sample ticket JSON file.
+When LoopZero opens, the sample ticket data is loaded automatically.

-The tickets will load into the application.
+No manual file selection is required to begin the demonstration.

-Run AI Triage after the tickets have been imported.
+Run AI Triage after the sample tickets have loaded.

-Not required to manually recreate the sample tickets.

 ## Demo Reset

-You can import the sample JSON again whenever you want to return the visible ticket data to its starting state.
+Click Clear to remove the current tickets.

+To restore the 10 sample tickets, simply refresh the page.
+LoopZero will automatically reload the sample tickets from data.json.

+You do not need to download or manually select a JSON file.

 \---